Step 2. Choose Server

-At the Server step of the wizard, specify server settings for the backup proxy.
+At the Server step of the wizard, specify server settings for the backup proxy:

-If the server is not added to the backup infrastructure yet, you can click Add New to open the New Windows Server wizard.
-For more information, see Adding Microsoft Windows Servers.
+If the server is not added to the backup infrastructure, click Add New to open the Add Server wizard.
+For more information, see Adding Microsoft Windows Servers or Adding Linux Servers.

-If necessary, you can manually select the data transport mode.
-Click Choose on the right of the Transport mode field and select one of the following modes: Direct storage access, Virtual appliance or Network.
+For Microsoft Windows backup proxy, you can manually select the data transport mode.
+Click Choose on the right of the Transport mode field.
+In the opened window, select one of the following modes: Direct storage access, Virtual appliance or Network.
 For more information, see Transport Modes.

 - In the Options section of the Transport Mode window, specify additional options for the selected transport mode:

 - [For the Direct storage access and Virtual appliance transport modes] If the primary transport mode fails during the job session, Veeam Backup & Replication will automatically fail over to the Network transport mode.
 To disable failover, clear the Failover to network mode if primary mode fails, or is unavailable check box.

 - [For the Network mode] You can choose to transfer VM data over an encrypted TLS connection.
 To do this, select the Enable host to proxy traffic encryption in Network mode (NBDSSL) check box.
 Traffic encryption puts more stress on the CPU of an ESXi host but ensures secure data transfer.

 In some cases, the backup proxy may not be able to use some transport modes due to known limitations.
 For more information, see Transport Modes.
 If you assign the backup proxy role to a hardened repository, only the Network mode will be available.
 Other transport modes will be grayed out.

 - In the Connected datastores field, specify datastores to which the backup proxy has a direct SAN or NFS connection.
 By default, Veeam Backup & Replication automatically detects all datastores that the backup proxy can access.